 iGaming Operators and Suppliers

-bet365 is one of the largest employers in Gibraltar and runs significant technology infrastructure from the Rock.
-Their engineering team is large and they hire at multiple levels.
-888 Holdings (now part of Evoke plc) has a major Gibraltar presence across both tech and operations.
-Entain (Ladbrokes, Coral, bwin) also maintains Gibraltar infrastructure.
-These are the anchor employers for tech talent in the jurisdiction.
+Bet365 is one of the largest employers in Gibraltar and runs significant technology infrastructure from the Rock, hiring at multiple levels.
+Evoke (formerly 888 Holdings) has a major Gibraltar presence across both tech and operations.
+Entain, which includes Ladbrokes, Coral, bwin, and PartyPoker, maintains substantial Gibraltar infrastructure.
+These three are the anchor employers for tech talent in the jurisdiction.

-Gibraltar's DLT framework has attracted a cluster of blockchain businesses. eToro has maintained a Gibraltar presence.
-Various crypto exchanges and payment infrastructure companies operate under GFSC licensing.
-These roles tend to be smaller teams with higher autonomy and more exposure to cutting-edge technology, but less structured career paths than the big operators.
+Gibraltar's DLT framework has attracted a cluster of blockchain and fintech businesses operating under GFSC licensing.
+These firms tend to run smaller teams with higher autonomy and more exposure to cutting-edge systems, though career paths are less structured than at the major operators.
+XAPO Bank holds a GFSC banking licence and operates from Gibraltar, though its headquarters is outside the territory.

 Government and Public Sector